 Celebrate the Resurrection of Jesus!

-Our kids’ Easter egg hunt will be during both the 10 and 11:30 a.m. service (available to children ages birth through 5th grade).
+Our kids’ Easter egg hunt will be during all 3 services (available to children ages birth through 5th grade).
 Our very own Easter Bunny will make a special appearance and be available for free pictures.

 Free coffee and donuts will be available before each worship experience.